 Each year the All Hallows’ School Community focuses its fundraising efforts on a particular project.

-This year we will be supporting three mini projects, facilitated by Mercy Works, in Papua New Guinea (PNG).
+This year we have raised funds to support three mini projects, facilitated by Mercy Works, in Papua New Guinea (PNG).
 These projects are designed to support girls and women to foster their literacy and entrepreneurial skills so that they can become more productive and self-sufficient.

 When formal education was first introduced in the 1960s and 1970s in PNG, only boys were allowed to go to school.
 Girls were to stay at home with their mothers.
 Sr Theresia Tina rsm notes that when the first Sisters of Mercy came to PNG from Australia, in 1956 to the highlands and in 1957 to the coast, they had to really stand their ground in order to take the girls as well as boys into the schools which they established.
 Very slowly, people began to recognise the importance of formal education, and girls were educated equally.